Sites beyond Auschwitz-Birkenau

 With reference to Rudolf Höß’s testimonies, 107 000 corpses were cremated in the same manner till the end of 1942 and this practice was carried out until May 1943, when new crematoriums were put into operation within Birkenau.
 Mass burning actions taken open-air were once again used since May 1944 with the renewal of the Bunker-2 (‘Little White House’) use.
-The firewoods for these mass burning actions were brought to Birkenau from the Kobibor sub-camp, a 15 kilometers to the West.
+The firewoods for these mass burning actions were brought to Birkenau from the Kobibor sub-camp, 15 kilometers to the West.

 Considered as the biggest ash dumpsite, around burial location can be found just aside from the Monument to the Soviet POWs.
-This clearing in the woods is now fenced from the tourists.
+This clearing in the woods is now fenced by the tourists.
 The second big ash burial site is located within a green glade next to the former “Little White House” location.
 The site is honored with three marble slabs with the inscription: “To the memory of the men, women, and children who fell victim to the Nazi genocide.
 Here lie their ashes.
 May their souls rest in peace”.
-The ashes from Birkenau was also dumped beyond the territory, threw off to the rivers of Vistula and Sola, used as fertilizer materials.
+The ashes from Birkenau were also dumped beyond the territory, threw off to the rivers of Vistula and Sola, used as fertilizer materials.

 ‘UNDRESSING’ BARRACKS (WAREHOUSES FOR CLOTH)